This post may contain affiliate links. Please see my disclosure policy for details.

 Lacock is a gorgeous quintessential village in the Cotswolds that looks like it has been trapped in time.
 As one of England’s oldest villages, you’ll find a wealth of ancient medieval buildings on every corner!

-It has a history since the Saxon era where the village made an income from the wool trade.
+It has a history since the Saxon era when the village made an income from the wool trade.
 At that time, it was recorded in the Domesday books as lacuc meaning ‘little stream’.

 An Augustinian abbey was founded here in 1232 by Ela Countess of Salisbury.
 Later, after the dissolution of the monasteries, the estate was sold to William Sharington and then the Talbot family inherited it by marriage.